crosschain-alliance/hashi-dvn/offchain/README.md

 ## Hashi DVN (offchain)
 1. Listen to `PacketSent` and `DVNFeePaid` events from LayerZeroV2 contracts.
-2. Listen to `MessageDispatched` event from Hashi's Yaho contract.
+2. Listen to `MessageRelayed` event from Hashi's Message Relay contract.
 3. Process the log, call HashiDVNAdapter.sol on destination chain to verify the message.